james007-codes/Video-to-Text/README.md

-Step 1: Start by converting your video, which you can name anything you like, into an .mp3 file.
+Step 1: Start by converting your video, which you can name input.mp4, into an .mp3 file.

 Step 2: Harness the power of OpenAI's Whisper to effortlessly convert your audio into text.
 It’s incredibly straightforward!
 This repository is just a glimpse into the larger project, Next Vision, with exciting updates on the horizon!